Frequently Asked Questions

 4. When will I be notified of my scholarship aid award?
 When will I be notified of my federal financial aid?

 All admission decision emails will be sent to the applicant in mid-March.
-All federal financial aid and journalism school scholarship aid award emails will be sent by mid-April.
+All federal financial aid and journalism school scholarship aid award emails will be sent by mid-March.
 To be eligible for federal financial aid, you must submit the 2014-15 Free Application for Federal Student Aid (FAFSA), which will be available January 1, 2014.
 We ask that students complete the Scholarship Aid Form and the FAFSA by February 1, 2014.
 The Office of Admission and Financial Aid will notify you of your federal financial aid package as well once you complete the FAFSA.

 5. What percentages of students receive financial aid?